evangelistalab/forte/docs/sphinx/methods/avas.rst

 The number of doubly occupied orbitals considered as active.
-If not equal to 0, it will take priority over the selection schemes based on sigma threshold selection and the total number of active orbitals.
+If not equal to 0, it will take priority over the selection schemes based on sigma and cutoff selections and the total number of active orbitals.

 * Type: int
 * Default: 0